The symptoms of

 depression may be hard to notice at first.
 They can be

-different from person to person, and you may confuse them with just feeling
+different from person to person.
+You may confuse them with just feeling

 "off" or "down."
 You also may confuse the symptoms with another health